VEuPathDB/vagrant-rpmbuild/README.md

 ## Setup

 Before vagrant provisioning, copy the `modules/rpm_build/files/gnupg` directory from our Puppet repo to `sensitive/gnupg` of this Vagrant project.
 These files are used when signing the rpm files.
+These files should not be committed to GitHub (they are excluded in the `.gitignore` file).

 ##